IRF1991/GrowFit/README.md

 ## Data Management and Synchronization

-Data management is at the core of GrowFit's architecture.
-The backend leverages pandas for robust, efficient, and scalable data handling, while the API ensures seamless communication with the frontend.
-This approach is designed for clarity, maintainability, and future extensibility—key aspects for any data science portfolio project.

-- Each data model (user, session, routine, etc.) has its own file in `models/` (e.g., `user.py`, `session.py`).
-- Each model handles its own data flow:
+**Frontend (Flutter):**
+- All app logic (routines, exercises, timers, ordering, etc.) and fixed/dynamic data are managed and stored locally on the device (JSON or SQLite recommended).
+- Only logs/history (e.g., session logs, usage events) are synchronized with the backend.
+Routines, exercises, and other fixed/dynamic data are never sent to the backend.
+- On app start:
+   - If internet is available, all pending logs/history are sent to the backend and then deleted locally.
+   - If not, logs/history are kept locally and sent on the next app start with connection.

+**Backend (FastAPI):**
-  - Receives data in JSON format from Flutter via the REST API.
+- Receives logs/history in JSON format from Flutter via the REST API.
 - Converts JSON to pandas DataFrame, validates, cleans, and saves/updates the corresponding CSV file.
-  - Reads data from CSV with pandas, processes as needed, and exports to JSON for the REST API.
+- Reads data from CSV with pandas, processes as needed, and exports to JSON for the REST API (e.g., for predictive features).
 - All validation, cleaning, and persistence logic is centralized in the backend using pandas and CSV files.
 - Data exchange between Flutter and the backend is always in JSON (API REST standard), while internal storage and processing is in CSV.
 - This design keeps the code modular, maintainable, and ready for future migrations or enhancements.
 ## Deployment and Development

 ### Prerequisites